-The electrolyte is a sophisticated solution.
+For this to work, you also need an electrolyte medium and a separator to keep the anode and cathode apart.
+The electrolyte is a sophisticated solution—Li-ion batteries typically use ether-based solutions.
 It will not allow electrons to pass through the microscopic holes in the separator.
 However, it will allow lithium ions to pass.

-In a Nutshell: A chemical reaction kicks electrons off the lithium compound and they move through the circuit.
-This creates energy for your tool.
+Summary: A chemical reaction kicks electrons off the lithium compound and they move through the circuit.
+This creates energy for your tool or device.
 The lithium ions move through the separator to reunite on the other side.

-In a nutshell: Regular batteries have defined positive and negative sides.
-Rechargeable batteries switch depending on whether it is giving power or taking it in on a charge.
+Summary: Electrons and lithium ions flow one way when you use your tool or device and the opposite way when you charge the battery.
+Where regular batteries have defined positive and negative sides, a rechargeable battery switches depending on whether it is giving power or taking it in on a charge.

 Why Lithium-ion Batteries Beat Other Technology

 Lithium-ion batteries have won the day for several reasons.
 Foremost, they have a higher energy and power density pound for pound and inch for inch than their competitors.
-See how well a lead-acid powered cell phone fits in your pocket!
+See how well a lead-acid-powered cell phone fits in your pocket!
 And of course, heavy batteries are really counterproductive to hybrid and fully electric cars.
-But like anything else, you still need to have high-quality lithium oxide and other materials to have the best performance.
+But like anything else, you still need to have high-quality lithium cobalt oxide (or similar) to get the best performance.

 What’s Wrong with Lithium-ion Batteries?

 Of course, it wouldn’t be real life if lithium-ion batteries didn’t have a downside.
 Lithium-ion batteries have several negatives.
-First, they cost more than other types of battery cells.
-Second, they can be damaged by high temperatures.
-Third, you can’t fully discharge them without ruining the cell or pack.
-Lastly, as you may have read, there’s a vanishingly small change of a lithium-ion cell catching fire.
+First, they often rely on rare earth elements.
+This makes them cost more than many other types of battery cells.
+Second, high temperatures can damage them.
+Third, you can’t fully discharge them without ruining the cell or pack—this requires special electronics and monitoring.
+Lastly—as you may have read—when lithium-ion cells overheat they can catch fire—and they burn hot.

 And what causes that?
 Remember the separator—the magical boundary between electrodes that allows ions to pass but no electrons?
-If the separator is damaged, the resulting short excites the ions rather quickly and a small fire or explosion can occur.
+If you damage the separator, the resulting short excites the ions rather quickly and a small fire or explosion can occur.
 As the song says: you gotta keep ’em separated!

-For this reason, most manufacturers avoid selling individual 18650 or 2170 cells since loose lithium-ion battery cells are considered dangerous.
+For this reason, many manufacturers avoid selling individual 18650 or 2170 cells since loose lithium-ion battery cells are considered dangerous.

-In a Nutshell: Lithium-ion battery cells give you more energy for the size, don’t have battery memory, charge faster, and hold their charges longer.
-The trade-off is higher cost and a tiny risk of fire as seen in certain cell phones and hoverboards.
+Summary: Lithium-ion battery cells give you more energy for the size, don’t have battery memory, charge faster, and hold their charges longer.
+The trade-off is higher cost and a greater risk of fire shoudl they overcharge or get punctured.

 Lithium-ion Cell vs Battery Pack

 Up to this point, we’ve been talking about lithium-ion cells.
-While some lithium-ion battery packs are made up of just one cell, most power tool batteries use multiple cells.
+While some lithium-ion battery packs use just one cell, most power tool batteries use multiple cells.
 Engineers wire battery packs to charge or discharge the entire group of cells at the same time to provide more power and/or runtime than a single cell can do on its own.